-The political science program at John Carroll University is highly flexible in structure, affording students the ability to pursue focused inquiries into their own areas of interest, or to acquire teaching certification, an interdisciplinary concentration, or a double major.
+The political science program at John Carroll University is highly flexible in structure, affording students the ability to pursue focused inquiries into their own areas of interest, to follow specialized concentrations, or complete a double major.

-Study begins with an overview of the four basic fields of the discipline:
+Study begins with an overview of the basic fields of the discipline:

-In addition to these introductory courses, students also select several advanced electives.
+In addition to these introductory courses, students also select 18 hours of advanced electives.
 These can be concentrated in one area or distributed across several areas.
-Political science majors also complete a course in research methodology and a senior capstone course.